MIREA – Russian Technological University: Altair Children’s Technopark

-Since August 2019, the Altair Children's Technopark has been operating on the premises of RTU MIREA for inquisitive and motivated high school students.
-The Technopark is equipped with unique high-tech facilities and devices.
+Since August 2019, the Altair Children's Technopark has been operating on the premises of RTU MIREA.
+The Technopark is equipped with facilities and devices.
 Its training programs were developed with the participation of industrial partners, such as Yandex, Mail.ru Group, Rostelecom Solar, Samsung Electronics, Oracle, Roselectronics, Generium, etc.

 The training is free of charge.
 Short-term courses are also provided in the form of popular science lectures, master classes, excursions; and long-term programs (at least 36 academic hours), the result of which is contests and competitions, project defense or case solution developed together with industrial partners.

 Prize-winning places in competitions, conferences and Olympiads based on the results of training score additional points for admission to specialized universities.
 The best and most able graduates have an advantage in selecting targeted training programs of industrial partners and the opportunity to internships in companies concluding at the same time a deferred employment contract.

 The Technopark received a special Digital Volunteer award of the Digital Summits 2020 national award which was granted as an appreciation of its activity at the time of quarantine when all the programs were transferred expeditiously to the VKontakte platform.
 In March 2021, it received the status of a Federal innovation platform.